swisscom/check_ilorest/README.md

 - Gen9: Works but with very limited number of hardware elements, shows overall health state
 - Gen10: Works
 - Gen11: Works

+## ToDos
+- Support remote ILO (using `-a` and credentials)
+- Support ignore list to ignore specific discovered hardware elements